aavegotchi/aavegotchi-wiki/posts/en/metaverse.md

 <img class="bodyImage" src="/metaverse/gotchus-alchemica.png" alt="Gotchus Alchemica">

+The table below shows their total supply:

+table_gotchusAlchemicaSupply

 Gotchus Alchemica can be extracted from REALM in four distinct ways:

 * **Alchemical Channeling**: Aavegotchis can channel their energy directly into the REALM Parcel, exchanging their [Kinship](/traits#kinship) for a helping of Alchemica.